ECP-copa/Cabana/core/fortran-example/advanced/README.md

 ptl_module.F90
 Users must specify the particle properties here and they must correspond to those in cabana_cpp_interface.cpp.
 The particle initialization and some utilities are also here.

+particle_ops.h
+This is a list of particle operations.
+In these operations, the fortran kernel receives the particle data, number of structures in the SoA, and the parallel_for index as arguments.
+Users can add their own operations to the list and easily create custom kernels by analogy with existing ones.

 grid_module.F90
 An example grid module that a user might have.